behdadjahad/behdadjahad/README.md

 - 👋 Hi, I’m @behdadjahad
-- 👀 I’m interested in low level programming
+- 👀 I’m interested in programming technologies and low level programming
-- 🌱 I’m currently learning embedded linux and kernel developing
+- 🌱 I’m currently working as back-end programmer
 - 💞️ I’m looking to collaborate on related topics
-- 📫 How to reach me : gmai:behdadja@gmail.com and linkedin:behdad jahad
+- 📫 How to reach me : gmail:behdadja@gmail.com and linkedin:behdad jahad

 <!---
 behdadjahad/behdadjahad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.